ShiroOkami95/Psy/README.md

 Shortcuts for the mofo

 cd Psy
 chmod +x *

-user-psy - automatically updates and upgrades your terminal vcs - turns on the vncserver vskill - kills the running vncserver
+user-psy - automatically updates and upgrades your terminal /nvcs - turns on the vncserver
+/nvskill - kills the running vncserver

 you can use these shortcuts by typing
-./(filename)
+./ (filename)